dscolby/CausalELM.jl/docs/src/guide/event_study.md

 difference between the predicted post-event outcomes and the actual post-event outcomes.
 Estimating an event study in CausalELM consists of three steps.

+For a deeper dive see:
+    MacKinlay, A. Craig.
+"Event studies in economics and finance."
+Journal of economic literature 35, no. 1 (1997): 13-39.

 ## Generate Data
 ```julia
 X₀, Y₀, X₁, Y₁ =  rand(1000, 5), rand(1000), rand(100, 5), rand(100)